 - part of Kelham Island has become a low-traffic neighbourhood.
 Roads have been closed to make it easier for people to walk and cycle

-We will be making temporary changes to the road and footway layout on Fulwood Road and Glossop Road in Broomhill.
-This will provide additional space on the pavement for pedestrians as they access local amenities and enable them to maintain the correct social distance between themselves and others.
+We have made temporary changes to the road and footway layout on Fulwood Road and Glossop Road in Broomhill.
+This provides additional space on the pavement for pedestrians as they access local amenities and enables them to maintain the correct social distance between themselves and others.

-The parking area outside Morrisions, Sainsbury’s etc will be temporarily pedestrianised to allow more space for people to maintain social distancing.
-This means that the parking bays will be temporarily suspended.
-The area will remain open for two disabled parking bays, with the addition of two further disabled bays on Spooner Road and Taptonville Road.
+The parking area outside Morrisions, Sainsbury’s etc has been temporarily pedestrianised to allow more space for people to maintain social distancing.
+This means that the parking bays are temporarily suspended.
+The area remains open for two disabled parking bays, with the addition of two further disabled bays on Spooner Road and Taptonville Road.

 Alternative parking is available very close by.
 This includes the car park above the shops/businesses on Fulwood Road (accessed via Spooner Road) and in Spooner Road Car Park.

 We haven’t taken this decision lightly and do understand the impact the removal of these popular parking bays will have on drivers.
 However, after careful consideration and consultation with local ward members, we believe this is the best way to keep people safe and socially distanced while they use businesses in this popular area.

 These measures are temporary and we welcome your feedback on them.
 If they work well, and local businesses and residents are happy with the changes, we may look at making them permanent in the future.
 But please be reassured that before any decisions are made on permanent changes, we would undergo a full consultation process and would work with local businesses and residents to ensure they work well for everyone.

 The footways on Glossop Road, between Fulwood Road and Peel Street and between Peel Street and the end of the pavement opposite Westbourne Road, have been temporarily extended by 1.5metres to give additional footway space.